python/mypy/docs/source/mypy_daemon.rst

 .. note::

-    The mypy daemon strictly has ``--local-partial-types`` enabled.
+    The mypy daemon requires ``--local-partial-types`` and automatically enables it.
-    This is due to Fine-grained incremental not supporting general partial types.

 Daemon client commands